About EDI at LJMU

 LJMU EDI Annual report

-What is the role of the EDI Team at LJMU ?
+What is the role of the EDI Team at LJMU?

 LJMU Equality, Diversity and Inclusion Team work proactively within the University community to embed equality and diversity practices.
 The team provide both planned and bespoke equality and diversity advice and is responsible for the robust infrastructure of diversity networks which exist across the University and ongoing liaison with John Moores Student Union (JMSU).The team also organise a series of events, workshops and conferences for raising awareness of equality and diversity to ensure that a culture that embraces diversity is embedded throughout the University.

-To contact LJMU’s Equality, Diversity and Inclusion Team please email: email@example.com or visit our “Meet the EDI Team” section for further information.
+To contact LJMU’s Equality, Diversity and Inclusion Team please email: email@example.com.